remapscotland/web/README.md

-### REMAP Scotland Web

-Site Repository for http://remapscotland.org.uk &amp; http://remap-scotland.org upgrade
+The codes for http://remapscotland.org.uk &amp; while we upgrade http://remap-scotland.org to include case management and case archive search

-REMAP Scotland are a charity who make technical aids for people with disabilities where no commercial solution currently exists.
+REMAP Scotland are a charity who make technical aids for people with disabilities where no commercial solution currently exists, so we aim:

-### Goals of the Project

-Ultimately we want to be able to take on the cases of anyone who might need our help and get the work done as quickly as possible.
-To do this the developers of the site aim to implement an attractive looking, accessible website the following reasons:
+ * To implement a fully accessible application

  * To publicise REMAP Scotland